Alex Polizzi

 Alessandra Maria Luigia Anna Polizzi di Sorrentino (born 28 August 1971), better known as Alex Polizzi, is an English hotelier, businesswoman, and television personality.
-Since 2008, she has appeared on The Hotel Inspector on Channel 5, in which she is the central figure.
+Since 2008, she has presented The Hotel Inspector on Channel 5.

 Early life

 Polizzi was born on 28 August 1971 in Poplar, London, England.
 Polizzi is of Italian descent.

 Polizzi comes from a family of hoteliers.
 Her mother is the Hon.
 Olga Polizzi, a hotel designer who is a daughter of Lord Forte and the sister of Sir Rocco Forte.
-Her father was Italian marquess Alessandro Polizzi di Sorrentino, who died in a car accident in 1980.
+Her father was of the former Italian nobility, the Marquess Alessandro Polizzi di Sorrentino, who died in a car accident in 1980.

-Polizzi read English at St Catherine's College, Oxford.
+Polizzi studied English at St Catherine's College, Oxford.
 She trained at the Mandarin Oriental, Hong Kong, and worked for Marco Pierre White.

-Hotel career
+Career

-Polizzi and a baker boyfriend started a wholesale bakery, Millers Bespoke Bakery, supplying bread to Selfridges, Harvey Nichols, and Fortnum & Mason.
+In 1997, Polizzi and her then-boyfriend Marcus Miller started a wholesale bakery, Millers Bespoke Bakery.
+The company supplied bread to Selfridges, Harvey Nichols, and Fortnum & Mason.

-She managed the Hotel Endsleigh in Milton Abbot, near Tavistock in Devon, which is owned by her mother Olga.
-In 2021, Polizzi and her mother opened The Star in Alfriston, in East Sussex, in their first joint venture.
+She then managed the Hotel Endsleigh in Milton Abbot, near Tavistock in Devon, which is owned by her mother Olga.
+In 2021, Polizzi and her mother renovated and opened The Star in Alfriston, in East Sussex, in their first joint venture.

 Television career

 Since 2008, Polizzi has presented the Channel 5 series The Hotel Inspector, replacing Ruth Watson.
 The show sees Polizzi visiting struggling British hotels to try to turn their fortunes around by giving advice and suggestions to the owners/managers, and often undertaking renovation projects on their behalf.

-She also fronts the BBC Two series, Alex Polizzi: The Fixer, which focuses on her turning around family businesses, not just hotels.
+She also presented the BBC Two series, Alex Polizzi: The Fixer, which focuses on her turning around family businesses, not just hotels.
 The first series aired in 2012; the second in 2013; a third in 2014 and a fourth in 2015.
 Polizzi also presented a revisited series called The Fixer Returns in 2013, as well as a Christmas special, which aired in December 2013.

 In October 2014, Polizzi launched a new Channel 5 series, Alex Polizzi's Secret Italy, where she visits either lesser-known places within Italy or well-known towns and cities and, using local connections, shows areas that tourists would not ordinarily experience.
 In October 2014, it was announced that Polizzi would host a new BBC Two series, Alex Polizzi: Chefs on Trial, where she visits various food outlets.
 The series began airing on 20 April 2015.